 For those unlucky enough to be laid off when business slows, the experience is often traumatic.
 There's a sense of rejection and betrayal.
 There's anger.
-And, perhaps most importantly, there's fear-fear for oneself, and for one's family.
+And, per-

-Laps most importantly, there's fear-fear for oneself, and for one's family.
 The fear is understandable.
 Because, while their short-term employment prospects are often bleak, the unemployed face enormous financial pressures.
-As mortgage and rent payments come due, and bills pile up, millions of American families find themselves trapped by high fixed expenses, and without a paycheck to make ends meet.
+As mortgage and rent payments come due, and bills pile up, millions of American families find themselves trapped by high fixed expenses, and without a paycheck to make ends